humbertolvarona/etaCarnot/README.md

 These data Data and this software are made available under the terms of the Creative Commons Attribution 4.0 International License (CC-BY 4.0).

-Software for the creation of the ocean thermal efficiency database:
+Software for the creation of the ocean thermal efficiency database (https://github.com/arp004/Thermal_Max_Efficiency):

+Rodriguez, A. (2023).
+Algorithms for the computation of maximum thermal efficiency (Version 1.0).
+Zenodo. https://doi.org/10.5281/ZENODO.10199298

 # Dependencies